cloudfoundry/pcap-release/ci/README.md

 # Continuous Integration Setup

-The CI environment is maintained by the SAP Business Technology Platform on Cloud Foundry team for Routing and Networking.
+The CI environment is maintained by the SAP Business Technology Platform on Cloud Foundry [team for Routing and Networking](https://github.com/orgs/cloudfoundry/teams/wg-app-runtime-platform-networking-extensions-approvers).

 All secrets used in the pipeline and surrounding tools are kept in the team's Vault.
 Those secrets are only necessary for [modifying the pipeline](#updating-or-modifying-the-pipeline).
+For git integration, [pcap-release pipeline](https://concourse.arp.cloudfoundry.org/teams/main/pipelines/pcap-release) has public visibility.

 ## Contact

-Credentials and admin access lie with that team. <!-- TODO: If you have questions or issues, please reach out via the [#pcap-release]() channel on Slack. -->
+Credentials and admin access lie with that team.
+If you have questions or issues, please reach out via the [#pcap-release](https://cloudfoundry.slack.com/archives/C049GM92WDR) channel on Slack.

 ## Setup